ngocdoanson9876/customer_churn/README.md

 ## ❓ Business Questions

-- Question 1: *[e.g., Which customer segment has the highest churn risk?]*
+- Question 1: *What is the current churn situation?*
-- Question 2: *[e.g., What factor most influences revenue by region?]*
+- Question 2: *What factors are associated with churn?*
-- Question 3: *[e.g., How does purchasing behavior change seasonally?]*
+- Question 3: *Which customer groups have high churn rates?*
+- Question 4: *Which groups should the business focus on retaining?*
 ---

 ## 🗂 Dataset